-This Whole30 carrot raisin salad is lightly and naturally sweetened, creamy, and full of tender carrots and plump raisins.
+This carrot raisin salad is lightly and naturally sweetened, creamy, and full of tender carrots and plump raisins.
 The perfect make-ahead side dish for easy lunches, picnics, or dinners, you’ll love this recipe all of spring and summer!
-This Whole30 carrot raisin salad is also paleo and vegan, making it a healthy way to get more raw carrots (and flavor!) in your diet.
+Naturally vegan, paleo, and Whole30 compliant, with no added sugar.

 Did you know Chick-Fil-A doesn’t sell their carrot and raisin salad anymore?